nativewind/nativewind/apps/website/src/pages/v4/announcement.md

 };
 ```

+### CSS Specificity

+NativeWind has change its specificity algorithm.
+You can read more about it here: https://www.nativewind.dev/v4/core-concepts/style-specificity

 ### Base Scaling Modifications

 NativeWind now processed the `rem` unit, a significant change affecting all `rem` based styles.
 Previously, NativeWind matched Tailwind CSS documentation's scaling, replacing `rem` values with their `px` equivalents.
 Now, the default `rem` value is set to 14, aligning with `<Text />` default.
 As a result, your app might appear smaller due to the scale change from the static 16px to 14.
 To revert to the previous behavior, set the `inlineNativeRem` option in your `withNativeWind` config: